-The Administrative Appeals Tribunal (AAT) uses social media to communicate with our stakeholders and the public about our services and activities.
-Users are people who are following or posting on the Tribunal’s social media pages.
+The Administrative Appeals Tribunal (AAT) uses social media to communicate information about our services and activities.

 1. How we use social media